Changes in Castellum's Board of Directors

 GOTHENBURG, Sweden, Feb.
-3, 2023 /PRNewswire/ -- Today, Anna Kinberg Batra has announced that she is leaving her seat on Castellum's Board of Directors due to her new assignment as Governor of Stockholm.
+6, 2023 /PRNewswire/ -- Today, Rutger Arnhult has announced that he is leaving Castellum's board with immediate effect.

-Anna Kinberg Batra was elected to Castellum's Board of Directors at the Annual General Meeting 2021 and resigns with immediate effect.
+Rutger Arnhult announced on 14 December 2022 that he will leave his role as CEO of Castellum and that he will not be available for re-election to Castellum's board.

-"We wish Anna the best of luck in her new assignment and thank her for her great commitment and contribution to Castellum during her time on the board", says Per Berggren, Chairman of the board, Castellum AB.
+"I want to thank Rutger for his commitment and contribution to Castellum during his time on Castellum's board, says Per Berggren", chairman of the board of directors, Castellum AB.

 For further information, please contact: